• Skip to primary navigation

 Skillet Chicken Fajitas

-A deliciously sweet, salty, and spicy sauce coats these Skillet Chicken Fajitas, making them unbelievably irresistible.
-Made with all good-for-you ingredients, these easy fajitas are amazing wrapped up in a warm tortilla or on top of a salad for Whole30.
+A deliciously salty, sweet and spicy sauce coats these Skillet Chicken Fajitas, making them unbelievably irresistible.
+Made with all good-for-you ingredients, these easy fajitas are amazing wrapped up in a warm tortilla, on top of a salad, or served with a side of arroz rojo or refried beans.

 My mom used to make fajitas using salsa Maggi, a commercially made seasoning that reminds me of a mix between a sweet soy sauce and Worcestershire sauce.